yiisoft/yii2/docs/guide/test-fixtures.md

 (e.g. a fixture about certain files and directories), you may extend from the more general base class [[yii\test\Fixture]] and override the [[yii\test\Fixture::load()|load()]] and [[yii\test\Fixture::unload()|unload()]] methods.

-In case of many to many relations it is possible to load fixtures for related models using the `dataExtra` property, like the following:
+It is possible to load extra fixtures into any tables using the `dataExtra` property.
+It is expecially useful if the table in question has relations.
+In the following example a table for many to many relation is being filled:

 ```php
 namespace app\tests\fixtures;